pedroar9/semana-databricks/terraform/deployment.md

 4. **Terraform Cloud VCS Limitations**:
    - When using VCS-connected workspaces in Terraform Cloud, saved plan files are not allowed

-5. **Resource Name Conflicts**:
+5. **Workspace Naming**:
+   - This deployment uses standardized workspace names (`ubereats-dev-workspace` and `ubereats-prod-workspace`) without random suffixes
-   - For resources with random suffixes, you may need to import them if changing the naming convention
+   - If you're migrating from a previous deployment with random suffixes, you may need to import existing resources

+6. **GitHub Push Protection**:
+   - Ensure sensitive files like `credentials.auto.tfvars` and `set-env.sh` are in `.gitignore`
+   - Use template files (e.g., `credentials.auto.tfvars.template`) for sharing credential structures without actual secrets

 ### Local Deployment Issues